-In pemphigus disorders, the body produces immune cells that attack certain proteins that bind skin cells together.
+In the group of pemphigus diseases, the body produces immune cells that attack specific proteins that bind skin cells together.
 Pemphigus foliaceus is the most common form of pemphigus in dogs.

-The destruction of cell connections causes large pustules to form on the skin, which become inflamed and eventually cause the top layers of skin to detach and die.
-Large open skin wounds form, which heal poorly and are prone to infection.
-The symptoms are particularly noticeable on the nose, bridge of the nose, around the eyes, ears, and paws, usually in the form of crusts, scales, or redness.
-In severe cases, fever and loss of appetite also occur.
+The destruction of these cellular connections leads to the formation of large pustules in the skin, which become inflamed.
+As the condition progresses, this causes the outermost layers of the skin to detach and die off.
+Extensive open skin wounds form, which heal poorly and are prone to infection.
+Symptoms are most commonly seen on the nose, bridge of the nose, around the eyes, ears, and paws, usually appearing as scabs, scales, or redness.
+In severe cases, fever and loss of appetite may also occur.

-The characteristic clinical picture allows the veterinarian to make an initial diagnosis, while the examination of a tissue sample (biopsy) or the examination of cell material from an opened pustule in combination with a blood sample provides certainty and thus enables a reliable diagnosis.
+The characteristic clinical presentation allows your veterinarian to make an initial presumptive diagnosis.
+A biopsy (examination of a tissue sample) or the examination of cellular material from an opened pustule, combined with a blood sample, provides confirmation and thus confirms the diagnosis.

-In pemphigus vulgaris, the body's immune response targets cell connections located much deeper in the skin, which manifests itself in the appearance of the disease through significantly more severe skin changes.
+In pemphigus vulgaris, the body’s immune response targets cell junctions located much deeper within the skin.
+This manifests in the disease’s presentation as significantly more severe skin changes.

-At the onset of the disease, blister-like changes also appear, but these quickly develop into deeper tissue damage with an ulcerative character.
-In contrast to pemphigus foliaceus, these changes are not only found on the skin, but also in the oral cavity and at the transitions from skin to mucous membrane.
-Affected animals often also show general symptoms such as fever and loss of appetite.
+At the onset of the disease, blister-like lesions also appear, but these quickly progress to deeper tissue damage with an ulcerative character.
+Unlike pemphigus foliaceus, these lesions are found not only on the skin but also in the oral cavity and at the junctions between skin and mucous membranes.
+Affected dogs often exhibit general symptoms such as fever and loss of appetite.

-The disease begins with the formation of small blisters or vesicles, which are caused by the destruction of the deeper connecting structures of the skin.
-However, this stage is short-lived and the disease is usually only recognized when highly inflamed, ulcerated skin lesions appear, most commonly in the armpits, groin, and mouth.
+The disease begins with the formation of small blisters caused by the destruction of the underlying connective structures of the skin.
+However, this stage is short-lived.
+The disease is usually first recognized by highly inflamed, ulcerated skin lesions, which most commonly occur in the axillary and inguinal regions and in the oral cavity.
 The symptoms are difficult to distinguish from those of pemphigus vulgaris.

-This form of pemphigus, which is thought to be a benign or early form of pemphigus foliaceus or systemic lupus, can be triggered by medication, viruses, or UV light in people with a genetic predisposition.
+Triggers for this form of pemphigus—which is thought to be a benign or early form of pemphigus foliaceus or systemic lupus—can include medications, viruses, or UV light in individuals with a corresponding genetic predisposition.

-The immune system's overreaction is mainly directed against cell connections in the area where the skin and mucous membranes meet, such as the nose, eyes, lips, anus, vagina, and foreskin.
-The skin changes are similar to those of pemphigus foliaceus, but the general condition of the affected dogs is not impaired.
+The immune system’s overreaction primarily targets cell junctions at the skin-mucous membrane interfaces, such as the nose, eyes, lips, anus, vagina, and foreskin.
+The skin lesions resemble those of pemphigus foliaceus, but the general well-being of affected dogs is not impaired.

-Unlike pemphigus diseases, lupus diseases attack the cell nuclei instead of the cell connections.
+Unlike pemphigus diseases, lupus diseases attack the cell nuclei rather than the cell junctions.

-Depending on the location of the immune response, the disease manifests itself through a variety of skin and organ symptoms, some of which are severe.
-In addition to the redness and ulcerative skin changes on the head and limbs that occur in most cases, systemic lupus often causes fatigue, fever, joint and muscle pain, or tiredness.
+Depending on the location of the immune response, the disease manifests itself through a wide range of skin and organ symptoms, some of which can be severe.
+In addition to the redness and ulcerative skin lesions on the head and limbs that occur in most cases, systemic lupus often also causes fatigue, fever, joint and muscle pain, or exhaustion.
 If left untreated, the disease can quickly lead to death.

 The wide range of possible organ and skin symptoms makes diagnosis difficult.
-The examination of tissue samples and the detection of autoantibodies in the blood are essential to rule out all possible differential diagnoses (diseases with similar symptoms).
+Examination of tissue samples and detection of autoantibodies in the blood are essential to rule out all possible differential diagnoses (=diseases with similar symptoms).

-Discoid lupus erythematosus describes the benign form of lupus, which is limited to certain areas of the skin.
-It occurs relatively frequently in dogs, with German shepherds, huskies, collies, and shelties being particularly affected.
+Discoid lupus erythematosus describes the benign form of lupus, which is limited to specific areas of the skin.
+It occurs relatively frequently in dogs, with German Shepherds, Huskies, Collies, and Shelties being particularly affected.

-The first noticeable symptoms are usually pigment loss, redness, and ulceration (formation of sores) around the nose, and less commonly on the lips, eyelids, and ears.
-The changes sometimes heal spontaneously, but remain very sensitive and can quickly reopen and bleed.
+The first noticeable symptoms are usually loss of pigmentation, redness, and ulceration (formation of sores) around the nose, and less commonly on the lips, eyelids, and ears.
+The lesions sometimes heal spontaneously, but remain very sensitive and can quickly reopen and bleed.
 UV light and secondary infections can lead to a significant worsening of symptoms.

-A biopsy is also necessary here to make a clear diagnosis and rule out other skin and autoimmune diseases.
+Here, too, a biopsy is necessary to make a definitive diagnosis and rule out other skin and autoimmune diseases.

 This disease, also known as endothelial dystrophy, is a change in the cornea of the eye and is similar to Fuchs' dystrophy in humans.
 This disease causes damage to the endothelial cells that form the innermost layer of the cornea.